The Story of a Poor Young Man (1995 film)

-The Story of a Poor Young Man (Romanzo di un giovane povero) is a 1995 Italian drama film directed by Ettore Scola.
+The Story of a Poor Young Man (Romanzo di un giovane povero) is a 1995 Italian crime drama film directed by Ettore Scola.

 The film entered the 52nd Venice International Film Festival, where Isabella Ferrari was awarded with the Volpi Cup for best supporting actress.

 Alberto Sordi's performance was awarded with the Grolla d'oro for best leading actor in 1995.